squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

   [17]: https://pmarsceill.github.io/just-the-docs/
   [18]: https://github.com/lelouch77/docusaurus-lunr-search

-2. __Context awareness__: Although whitespace doesn't work for all languages, one could argue that it could be a good-enough solution.
+2. __Context-awareness__: Although whitespace doesn't work for all languages, one could argue that it could be a good enough solution.
 Unfortunately, this is not necessarily true for code blocks, as the removal of whitespace might change meaning in some languages.